-****Please note that 2017 is our final year operating as a holiday venue****
+****Please note that we are no longer operating as a holiday venue****

 We are very pleased to have recently been awarded the Visit Scotland Four Star rating for 2017 (the fifth year running).
 This reflects our commitment to maintain our high standards of comfort, cleanliness, and attention to detail – we aim to make our highland cottage feel like home from home and the number of clients who return year after year proves that we are successful!

 This charming Highland retreat is suitable for couples looking for a romantic getaway, a family seaside holiday or as a base for sporting activities.
 Refurbished to a high standard, the house is located within the small community of Fishertown, on the edge of Nairn, an ancient fishing port and market town around 16 miles east of Inverness.
 The house caters for up to six people; see the About the House page for full details of the facilities the house has to offer.
 Key features and highlights of the house and surrounding location are: